mihaelsegulja/macrokeeb/README.md

 ## Case

 I used the following and modified it a bit (removed the logo, added hex mesh on the side, added hole...):
 [CODEK - Configurable OLED Display Extension Keyboard](https://www.thingiverse.com/thing:4539723)

 ![case](/images/macrokeeb_3d_printed_case.jpg)

-> ### :bulb: Pro tip:
->
+> [!TIP]
 > Use sandpaper to smoothen rough edges, read more [here](https://www.3dsourced.com/guides/sanding-pla/) on how to do it.

 ## Assembly